 The building occupies a highly exposed corner, with a contemporary urban façade.

-The last level of the top-floor duplex apartments emerges from the main stone block as a recessed roof element, almost hidden from the street.
 The arrangement of the block around the patio maximises the plot ratio and provides homogeneous lighting conditions for all the units, while the façade offers a finish, which is harmonious with the proportion of the nearby buildings.